 - Do not share exact coordinates online: it attracts poachers and unregulated tourism.

-The Cantabrian brown bear went from near extinction in the 1980s to today’s 350+ individuals.
+The Cantabrian brown bear went from just 77 individuals in the 1960s to around 370 today.
 That recovery depends on us keeping our distance.

 How to get to Somiedo